sadiesturgeon/dailysunaura/README.md

 PHP Web Application with Bootstrap 4 and MySQL

-*** IMP: this project won't work for you unless you obtain your own API key from openweathermap.org, and dowload Composer and Guzzle.
-Please check out this YouTube walkthrough to see the project in greater detail: https://youtu.be/rwOJTNuAb2g ***
+*** IMP: this project won't work for you unless you obtain your own API key from openweathermap.orgPlease check out this YouTube walkthrough to see the project in greater detail: https://youtu.be/rwOJTNuAb2g ***

 Daily Sun Aura is a web application I created that uses a web service (API) to illustrate the amount of daily sunlight in the selected location (zip code).
 Colors and images (that I created in Photoshop) are chosen randomly within the parameters of: if it's clear or cloudy, and the total number of daylight hours of the current day.
 The images are colorized with CSS, rotated semi-randomly, and layered, creating a unique aura!